maxHolsch/Anthology/Design.md

 ## User Interaction Patterns

 ### Navigation
-- **Click Selection**:
+- **Click Selection** (Single-Level Hierarchy):
-  - Click response node (circle): View details in comment rail + play individual audio segment
+  - Click response node (circle): Selects ONLY that response + displays in comment rail + plays individual audio segment (new clicks replace previous selection)
-  - Click prompt node (square): View multi-node display of connected responses (no audio)
+  - Click prompt node (square): Selects ONLY its direct response nodes (not other prompts/questions) + displays responses in rail + plays responses in chronological order
-  - Click question text: View question overview and prompt nodes + randomized audio playlist option
+  - Click question text: Selects ONLY its direct prompt nodes (not the prompts' responses) + displays prompts in rail + randomized audio playlist option
 - **Audio Behavior Summary**:
   - Response nodes → Play individual segment only
-  - Prompt nodes → No audio playback (display only)
+  - Prompt nodes → Chronological playlist of directly connected responses
   - Question nodes → Random playlist of all connected responses
   - Currently playing node highlighted on map in real-time
-- **Zoom Controls**: Progressive disclosure of information through zoom levels
+- **Zoom Controls**:
+  - Smooth zoom in/out to explore the map at different scales
+  - All nodes remain visible and interactive at any zoom level
+  - Excerpt nodes scale with zoom, question text remains constant size
 - **Pan and Explore**: Free movement through the story map

 ### Information Architecture
-- **Progressive Disclosure**: Show appropriate detail level based on zoom
+- **Full Visibility**: All nodes visible at all zoom levels for complete context
 - **Context Preservation**: Maintain user's place in the narrative
 - **Multi-path Exploration**: Allow non-linear story navigation